gauravbhutada/3-tier-terraform/README.md

 # 3-tier-terraform
 Implementation of a multi tier architecture which consists of a single presentation layer, logic tier and data tier in Terraform using the AWS provider.
+Creation of multiple public subnets and a private subnet and providing a server to each using EC2 instances and creating a NAT Gateway to provide internet to our private subnet.
+Using route table and application load balancer to control incoming traffic.